Helena Feibert, Online MSc International Business graduate, Denmark.

 For Helena, prioritisation and scheduling were key to her study success.
 “The first class we had, I was still getting the hang of it.
 How do I schedule this with seeing my friends, seeing my family, my work commitments and so on?
 I quickly learned that I needed to prioritise.
 So, for example, only one appointment a week with friends.”

 “I had to block certain days for assignments and group work.
 Everything was scheduled down to hours or half hours,” Helena continued.

 But she soon discovered that working with others required a more flexible approach to planning.

 “Group work was my biggest challenge.
 People have different cultures – we work in different ways.
 You have to be able to embrace those differences.
 But also embrace differences among personalities.
 How many people plan, and how many want to meet last minute?”

-It’s “not just academia – you learn something about how you work and how you don’t work,” Helena emphasised in summary of her study experience.
+It’s “not just academia – you learn something about how you work and how you don’t work,” Helena emphasised in summary of her online study experience.